Reemaalhawas/FCFS-OS-Scheduler/README.md

 ## Overview

 The FCFS scheduling algorithm is one of the simplest CPU scheduling algorithms where processes are dispatched according to their arrival order.
 In this project, the scheduler:
-- Accepts process details (arrival time and burst time) via an interactive command-line interface.
+- Accepts process details (arrival time and burst time) from interactive command-line interface.
 - Enqueues processes into a ready queue.
 - Processes the tasks in the order they arrive.
-- Calculates key metrics for each process:
+- Calculate each process:
   - **Waiting Time**
   - **Turnaround Time**
   - **Completion Time**